xwu/xwu-swift-numerics/integers-part-1.md

 let x = Int8(42)
 ```

-This frequently gives the intended result, but the function call is __not__
+This usage frequently gives the intended result, but the function call does
-providing information for type inference.
-Instead, this statement creates an
+__not__ provide information for type inference.
+Instead, this statement creates
-instance of type `IntegerLiteralType` (which again, by default, is a type alias
+an instance of type `IntegerLiteralType` (which again, by default, is a type
-for `Int`) with the value `42`, then __converts__ this value to `Int8`.
+alias for `Int`) with the value `42`, then __converts__ this value to `Int8`.

 The distinction can be demonstrated as follows: